BrianKmdy/mantaflow/README.md

 VR version of Mantaflow, using OpenVR

-Note: Currently only Win64 is supported
+_Note_: Currently only Win64 is supported

 #### Controls ####
 * Arrow_Up: Increase scale